devKaos117/tech.lib/tech.lib/CyberSecurity/Tools/OffSec/nmap.md

 > [!info] Open source tool for network exploration and security auditing

-Nmap was designed to rapidly scan large networks using raw [[IP]] packets in novel ways to determine what hosts are available on the network, what services they are offering, what OS they are running, what type of packet filters/[[firewall]]s are in use, and dozens of other characteristics
+Nmap was designed to rapidly scan large networks using raw [[Networks/IP|IP]] packets in novel ways to determine what hosts are available on the network, what services they are offering, what OS they are running, what type of packet filters/[[Networks/firewall|firewall]]s are in use, and dozens of other characteristics

 ## Favorite Uses
 ```sh